GNosii/Pitchrome/README.md

 > ⚠️ If you're using Firefox or an browsed based on it.
 You're going to need `Pitchrome-Firefox.zip` instead of the normal release, this release includes an different manifest that allows the extension to run on Firefox.
 The codebase and localization are the same between both releases.

+## ⚠️ Notes
+- This is not going to work on YouTube Premieres or Livestreams.
+- The extension works by modifying the video tag and setting its `preservesPitch` and `playbackRate` values depending on the user's actions, which may allow for usage in another websites that also use the HTML5 `<video>` tag.
+- Setting the pitch way too high or too low may cause issues like the video losing all audio or the video not buffering.
+- **THE EXTENSION DOES NOT USE ANY "KEY-LOCKED" API!** The video's title is obtained by getting the YouTube tab's title, and running an RegExp replace on it, which removes the '- YouTube' and the notification counter '(COUNT)'.
+Example: "(6) Me at the zoo - YouTube" is changed to "Me at the zoo" in Pitchrome's popup.
+The video id is obtained by extracting the Id from the tab's url (using an RegExp) and using that Id to get an image directly from `img.youtube.com`.

 ## 🌎 Compatibility guide

 |Developer|Browser|Compatibility|💬|